Chatou

-Chatou (/fr/) is a commune in the Yvelines department in the Île-de-France region in north-central France.
-Chatou is a part of the affluent suburbs of western Paris and is on the northwest side of the Seine river about 14 km from the city's center.
+Chatou (/fr/) is a commune in the Yvelines department in the Île-de-France region in northern France.
+Chatou is a part of the affluent suburbs of western Paris and is on the northwest side of the Seine river about 14 km from the city's centre.
+It is on the departmental border with Hauts-de-Seine, which follows the Seine.

+It is part of the Pays des Impressionnistes, who used to paint there.
+Pierre-Auguste Renoir described it as the "prettiest spot near Paris".